 As kids enter their teen years, their sleep needs begin to change.
 While it's recommended that teens get between eight and 10 hours of sleep a night, most get seven hours or less, often leading to irritability, moodiness, inability to focus in school and a host of other problems.

 Additionally, many teens are stretched pretty thin, spending time on their studies, sports, after-school activities, socializing and part-time jobs.
 They're running around from the moment they get out of bed until their head hits the pillow later that night.
-But even the busiest kids have trouble getting enough Zs, whether it's because they're staying on their phone or computers at all hours of the night, or they're stressing out over tomorrow's exam.
+But even the busiest kids have trouble with sleep hygiene, whether it's because they're staying on their phone or computers at all hours of the night, or they're stressing out over tomorrow's exam.

-Other ways for teens to practice good sleep hygiene:
+Other ways to practice good sleep hygiene for teens:

 - 1. Stay away from caffeine, including sodas and chocolate, from late afternoon on.